Tasha Cobbs Leonard: Personal life

-In 2016, Cobbs Leonard revealed that she had been diagnosed with depression in 2007.
+In 2016, Cobbs-Leonard revealed that she had been diagnosed with depression in 2007.

 On March 3, 2017, in a private ceremony attended by family and friends, she married Kenneth Leonard, a music producer and her longtime love.
 Leonard brought into the marriage three children, Alanaa, Nehemiah, and Symphony.
 In July 2021, they adopted a son, Asher.

 Ministry

 In 2006, she moved to Atlanta and became a charter member of the dReam Center Church of Atlanta under the leadership of Bishop William Murphy.
 She was ordained as an Elder and led praise & worship and managing the Worship and Arts department until 2020.
 In 2018, she appeared as herself in the film Sinners Wanted.

 In 2020, Cobbs-Leonard and her husband, Kenneth Leonard, founded The Purpose Place Church in Spartanburg, South Carolina, where they co-pastor.
-Bishop William Murphy continues to serve as Cobb-Leonard's spiritual father and mentor.
+Bishop William Murphy continues to serve as Cobbs-Leonard's spiritual father and mentor.

 Music career

 She started her solo music career in 2010 with the independently self-released album Smile.
-The album got the attention of EMI Gospel (now Motown Gospel), and they released her EP, Grace, on February 5, 2013.
+The album got the attention of EMI Gospel (now Motown Gospel), and they released, Grace, on February 5, 2013.
 This was listed on two Billboard charts: the Billboard 200 at No. 61, and at No. 2 on the Top Gospel Albums chart.
 The EP later reached No. 1 on the Top Gospel Albums chart.
 The singles "Break Every Chain" and "For Your Glory" also reached No. 1 on the Hot Gospel Songs charts.
 At the 56th Annual Grammy Awards in 2014, Tasha Cobbs took home Best Gospel/Contemporary Christian Music Performance, winning her first Grammy.
 Cobbs also won Gospel Performance of the Year, Contemporary Gospel/Urban Song (and Album) Of The Year at the 44th GMA Dove Awards.
 In 2015, Cobbs was awarded the Gospel Artist of the Year, at the 46th GMA Dove Awards.